Deusdedit of Canterbury: Death

 Other historians, including Richard Abels, P. Grosjean, and Alan Thacker, state that Deusdedit died on 14 July 664.
 The main argument was put forward by Grosjean, who claimed that Bede had the consecration date wrong, as 26 March was Maundy Thursday in 655, not a date that would normally have been chosen for a consecration.
-Grosjean argues that the best method for resolving the conflicts is to just take 14 July 664 as the date of death, and figure backwards with the length of reign given by Bede, which gives a consecration date of 12 March 655.
+Grosjean argues that the best method for resolving the conflicts is to just take 14 July 664 as the date of death, and figure backward with the length of reign given by Bede, which gives a consecration date of 12 March 655.
 Thacker and Abels agree generally, although Thacker does not give a specific consecration date beyond March.
 Abels adds to Grosjean's arguments Bede's association of Deusdedit's death with that of King Eorcenberht, which Bede gives as occurring on the same day.
 Bede states that the plague of 664 began soon after the eclipse on 1 May.
 Nothing in Bede contradicts the date of 14 July 664 for Eorcenberht; therefore, Abels considers that date to be the best fit for the available data.
 The historian D. P. Kirby agrees that Deusdedit died in 664, although he does not give a precise date within that year.

 Most historians state that Deusdedit died of the plague that was prevalent in England at the time.
 Because Bede records the death of Deusdedit shortly after he mentions the outbreak of the plague, the historian J. R. Maddicott asserts that both Deusdedit and Eorcenberht were struck suddenly with the disease and died quickly.
-Bede is not specific on the type of plague, but Maddicott argues that because of the time of its eruption and the way it arrived in England it was probably bubonic plague.
-Although Bede does not describe either Eorcenberht or Deusdedit's symptoms he does discuss another victim of the 664 disease, who suffered from a tumour on his thigh, resembling the characteristic groin swellings of bubonic plague.
+Bede is not specific on the type of plague, but Maddicott argues that because of the time of its eruption and the way it arrived in England, it was probably bubonic plague.
+Although Bede does not describe either Eorcenberht or Deusdedit's symptoms, he does discuss another victim of the 664 disease, who suffered from a tumour on his thigh, resembling the characteristic groin swellings of bubonic plague.